kaytwo/website/_includes/contact.md

-I am an Assistant Professor at the [University of Illinois at Chicago][uic] in the [Department of Computer Science][uiccs].
+I am an Associate Professor at the [University of Illinois at Chicago][uic] in the [Department of Computer Science][uiccs].

 Contact information:

 * in person:
   * room 1308 SEO
-  * Spring 2019 office hours: 10am-11am Wednesdays and Fridays, and by appointment (email me!)
+  * Fall 2019 office hours: 1pm-2pm Wednesdays and Fridays, and by appointment (email me!)

 * snail mail:
   *  University of Illinois at Chicago